 Ashmore formalises EM country credit and ESG considerations at least quarterly, in conversations between various members of the Investment team and the Head of Research.
 In addition, the Investment Committee will consider the assessment for each country on an ad-hoc basis as it discusses country visit reports from Portfolio Managers returning from research trips, or when discussing significant events such as elections.
 Therefore, credit and ESG analysis are an integral part of Ashmore's investment process for publicly traded fixed income securities.

 Ashmore's quantitative scorecard is a derivation of its Risk models and assesses 10 economic and ESG risk factors for Impact (low, moderate, high, or 1, 2, 3) and Probability (low, moderate, high or 1, 2, 3).
-The score of each factors would be Impact x Probability, with six possible outcomes: 1, 2, 3, 4, 6, 9.
+The score of each factor would be Impact x Probability, with six possible outcomes: 1, 2, 3, 4, 6, 9.
 Adding the scores of all ten factors gives a country risk score that incorporates both credit risk and ESG risk.
 The theoretical minimum and maximum risk scores are thus 10 and 90 respectively, while the median is 30 and the average is 40.
 These metrics are reviewed against yields and spreads to determine if an appropriate risk premium has been built into Ashmore's scenario analyses.

 Within Emerging Markets Debt segregated accounts, Ashmore also offers clients the flexibility to implement their ESG constraints related to specific countries, sectors and securities (for example, restricted lists, concentration limits etc.).
-Alternatives Ashmore's Alternatives investment theme often involves its funds taking significant stakes in investee companies.
-In such circumstances Ashmore is in a position to engage positively with the management of these companies.
-In many cases Ashmore believes it to be beneficial to its investors to be pro-active in promoting its brand locally by improving the livelihoods of the employees in those companies where it has a significant stake.
-When undertaking initial due diligence on any investments within the Alternatives theme Ashmore's deal memorandum checklist takes into account the consideration of ESG issues within the investment analysis and decision making process, and the investee company's own ESG practices.
-Engagement Engagement is a fundamental part of Ashmore's ESG approach.